 A choice of single data rate (SDR) or double data rate (DDR) output is offered.
-When the device is in DDR mode, address 1h, bit-8 must be set to 0b.
+When the device is in DDR mode, address 1h, bit 8 of the Configuration Register must be set to 0b.
 With single data rate the output clock (DCLK) frequency is the same as the data rate of the two output buses.
 With double data rate the DCLK frequency is half the data rate and data is sent to the outputs on both edges of DCLK.
 DDR clocking is enabled in non-Extended Control mode by allowing pin 4 to float.